KellyEdge/docker-example/README.md

 - this project contains a CloudFormation input param configuration file @ *"/iac/cicd-config/prod.json"*

-    - an AWS CodePipeline job named *"TODO"* has been manually created in the AWS account (not using CloudFormation)
+    - an AWS CodePipeline job named *"docker-example-cf-deploy"* has been manually created in the AWS account (not using CloudFormation)
     - The CodePipeline job will clone the project repo and apply the CloudFormation template when changes occur on the master branch of this github project repo